genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/04_ssdt-day4.md

 - *Table or View entity Streamer Client*
 - * GenesisSet Streamer Client*.

-You can also set in a Streamer Client, such as `isReplayable`,  `eventHandlerBuffer`, `sentWarningRange`, and `receiveWarndingRange`.
+You can also set in a Streamer Client, such as `isReplayable`,  `eventHandlerBuffer`, `sentWarningRange`, and `receiveWarningRange`.
 Further information can be found [here](/server-modules/integration/gateways-and-streamers/streamer-client/#properties).

 In addition, for entity streamers, you can format the message in the same way as you would define the output of a view, Data Server or Request Server.
 Use `sendFormatted`: